 For many GRE test-takers, the most intimidating portion is the Analytical Writing or Essay Section.
 You also have to write two essays in which you explain and defend your answers, with only 30 minutes for each.
 There’s a lot to consider: How long should your GRE essay be?
 How should it be formatted?
 And how do you answer?

 To help you prepare for the test, we are sharing valuable GRE essay tips learned from our collective experience reviewing and grading thousands of student essays.
 You’ll be able to gain insight into the acceptable length of the essay, the structure and answer format, as well as have access to scored GRE essay examples to study and review.
+This will help you reach your target GRE percentiles for the Writing section.

 In our opinion, the easier essay task you’ll face on the GRE test is the Issue essay.
 Here, you are asked to analyze a statement then respond by either agreeing or disagreeing with it.
 You will have to elaborate and support your answer with data, logic, and real-world examples.